Home Services About Case Studies Blog Agency Partner Free Audit Book Call

 • Form Integrations: Form plugins like Gravity Forms or Contact Form 7 cannot submit normally.
 We recommend decoupling forms by routing submissions through REST endpoints or using specialized headless form handlers like Web3Forms.

 • SEO Metadata: Traditional SEO plugins (like Yoast or RankMath) don't output to the headless frontend automatically.
 We extract SEO metadata from the GraphQL API and inject it directly into the HTML header on the frontend, ensuring sitemaps and breadcrumbs remain perfectly indexable.
-Check out Zest's SEO services for further technical frameworks.
+Check out Zest's SEO services or request a comprehensive technical audit to map your site's current performance bottlenecks.

 Conclusion: Partnering for Headless Success

 Building headless WordPress architectures requires deep expertise across React, API integration, and edge hosting.
 For many creative and digital agencies, maintaining this level of specialized development talent in-house is not feasible.
-This is why leading agencies choose to work with a dedicated white label agency partner like Zest.
+This is why leading agencies choose to work with a dedicated white-label Shopify partner like Zest.

 By offloading the technical execution to our silent development team under a strict NDA, you can offer enterprise-grade headless platforms to your clients, increase project margins, and eliminate technical debt.
 Review our case studies to see how we help our partners succeed.